LiskArchive/lips/proposals/lip-Introduce_cross_chain_messages.md

 Tracking messages throughout the ecosystem could be a challenge, particularly if the messages are errored (and hence spawn new messages from the erroring chain).
 However, this can easily be done using the logs emitted by the CCM processing.
-Indeed, messages which are errored and which send a response message to their sending chain, will log the ID of the return message, this allows UI products to display the current status of CCMs (or the status of the returned message if needed).
+Indeed, messages which are errored and which send a response message to their sending chain, will log the ID of the return message, allowing off-chain services to display the current status of CCMs (or the status of the returned message if needed).
 More generally, the logged records will allow users to know whether a CCM is forwarded, successfully executed, or triggers an error mechanism.